oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 * Rank 3: As Rank 2, plus any other Pilot can restore one spent Buffer

 **Playtest Note:** So yeah, this is probably broken.
 Needs extensive testing, possibly further limits.
 Once per session/scenario per rank maybe?
 Not sure.
 Let me know!

+### Secondary Tech

+**Hero Power!** As the Captain of the Team, Red must strive to be excellent at all things, and set an example of strength and reliability for the others.
+Likewise, she must be able to fill in the gaps between the others' specialties, ensuring the Team is properly balanced.
+Each time she advances this Tech, she chooses one of the following permanent benefits.
+Each can be chosen only once.

+* Base Strike Range increases +2
+* Max Buffers increase by +2
+* Max Charges increase by +2
+* Max Hand increases +1
+* Recurring Scenario Bonuses each increase by +1

 ### PLAYBOOK SPECIAL